Delni/blog/content/posts/corne-kbd.en.md

 # 🔩 Step 2: Soldering the micro controllers

 I decided for this build to socket my microcontrollers.
 Easier to deal with in case... you know...
-Something goes afar.
+Something goes sideways.
 I used the MillMax Diode pins.
 Once everything was in place, I also added the reset button, and the sockets for the LCD.

 ![Millmax sockets and reset button](/images/corne/2022-10-16%2017.01.13.jpg)